 As noted in the above discussion, despite the non-compliance, the amenity of surrounding properties will be maintained to the extent that is considered acceptable for a complying development.
-In this regard there is potential for additional overshadowing on the properties to the west however this is offset by the greater than complying setbacks provided to the western boundary.
+In this regard there is potential for additional overshadowing on the properties to the west however this is offset by the greater then complying setbacks provided to the western boundary.
+As the proposal complies with the permitted FSR, any floor space lost by enforcing compliance could be accommodated by reduce setbacks.
+Therefore the overall outcome could be the same or worse than that resulting from the proposal.

-There would be some adverse outcomes from enforcing compliance, in particular economic and social impacts and poorer design quality.
+As noted above, there would be some adverse outcomes from enforcing compliance, in particular overshadowing of the adjoining property and public domain to the south of the site.

-In view of the above it is considered that there are sufficient environmental planning grounds, specifically related to the subject site, that warrant contravention of the height standard.
+In view of the above it is considered that there are sufficient environmental planning ground, specifically related to the subject site that warrants contravention of the height standard.

-Other matters to be considered
+Other matter to be considered